 - Non-invasive vascular imaging (Vascular Ultrasound, CT Angiography, MR Angiography)

-Participation in multi-specialty treatment planning conferences contributes to the development of a fellow’s clinical skills as well as the understanding of CVIR’s role in the patient’s global clinical care.
+Subspecialty clinic involves the treatment of vascular anomalies and venous disease.
+Participation in multi-specialty treatment planning conferences and clinics contribute to the development of a fellow’s clinical skills as well as the understanding of CVIR’s role in the patient’s global clinical care.

-Participation in the Quality Assurance (QA) process, including a QA project, is an important component of fellowship training, intended to maintain and improve overall patient care.
+Participation in the Quality Assurance (QA) process, including a QA project, is an important and mandatory component of fellowship training, intended to maintain and improve overall patient care.

-Graduates from the program have entered private, military and academic practices.
+Graduates from the program have successfully entered private, military and academic practices.

 Conferences and Journal Clubs